 René Lalique is the most celebrated Art Deco designer in glass.
-He began his artistic career as a jeweler in Paris after studying graphic design and sculpture in Paris and London.
-Lalique began to experiment with decorative glass in the early 1900s and opened a store in the famed Place Vendome in 1905, selling jewelry and decorative glass objets d’art inspired by his lifetime love of nature’s flora and fauna.
+He began to experiment with decorative glass in the early 1900s and opened a store in the famed Place Vendome in 1905.
+There he sold jewelry and decorative glass objets d’art inspired by his lifetime love of nature’s flora and fauna.

 The Sweet Smell of Success

 He began designing labels and perfume bottles for his neighbor, Francois Coty, which led to commissions from many major perfume companies and the opening of his own glassworks just outside Paris.
 Lalique’s work revolutionized the perfume industry by offering attractive scent bottles at affordable prices.
 By 1911, Lalique was devoting his time exclusively to works in glass and he was designing architectural features in glass, notably for the Coty building in New York.

 After World War One, there was such a high demand for Lalique’s luxury designs that he built a larger glass-works in 1921 at Wingen sur Moder in Alsace.
 There he was inundated with commissions, including crystal mascots for radiator caps, which were status symbols on the exclusive cars of the day, such as Bentley and Bugatti.
 Lalique produced car mascots in satin, clear and frosted glass in many different colors and his subjects included voluptuous femme fatales, sleek stylized animals, and birds.
 The 1925 Paris Exhibition marked the climax of Lalique’s career as a glassmaker.
 His beautiful opalescent glass was used to create sensual sculptures, vases, bowls, clocks, and toilette sets which were a triumph of Art Deco design.